centre-for-virus-research/CVR-Course-2026/docs/Phylogenetics.md

 **Question 1**.
 Why is it important to be confident the data you're analysing is homologous before starting a phylogenetic analysis?
 Do the sequences being homologous guarantee a meaningful analysis?

 **Question 2**.
 What can you infer from your evolutionary tree about the relationship of virus from the two individuals: CH596 and CH455?
 What two properties of the phylogenetic tree support this relationship?

 **Question 3**.
 Iyer et al. used the methods: *Nucleotide sequences were aligned using CLUSTALW, with ambiguous regions removed.
 Maximum likelihood trees with bootstrap support (1,000 replicates) were constructed using PhyML.*  Does this change the results in any meaningful way?
 Does using a different alignment method matter, e.g., MAFFT versus CLUSTALW?

 **Question 4**.
 What is the main differences between the maximum likelihood methods and the distance-method neighbor joining, e.g., available in CLUSTALW or SeaView?

 **Question 5**.
 Why is PhyML, despite being a maximum likelihood method, relatively quick?
 Why is the the software RAxML or IQ-TREE more appropriate to use?

 **Question 6**.
 Why does the substitution model used matter?
 What does the software jModelTest used in the Iyer paper do?

 **Question 7**.
 Briefly explaining what bootstrapping is doing.
 How does it contribute to the analysis?

 ***Bonus questions!***

 **Question 8**.
 Have a look at the file HIV1-subtypes-AND-3-CRFs.fst (available at /home4/VBG_data/Phylogenetics).
 These sequences represent the diversity in the 'main' group M of HIV-1, responsible for the HIV/AIDS pandemic, which is split into 'subtypes' A - L and circulating recombinant form 'CRF' lineages (https://www.hiv.lanl.gov/components/sequence/HIV/crfdb/crfs.comp).
+Note, no need to align this file.
 Why should you be concerned about recombination when doing a phylogenetic analysis with virus data?
 Hint, you can explore inferring trees from sub-regions of the alignment using the 'extractalign' command.

 **Question 9**.
 Have a look at the file HIV1-groups-AND-ape-SIVs.fst.
+Note, no need to align this file.
 What is this telling us about the origins of HIV-1?